PeVu96/tasks-list/readme.md

 This is my third project - simple tasks list.

 In my project you can do few things:
-- add a new task to the list using the button
+- add a new task to the list
-- mark the task as done with the green button
+- mark tasks as done with the green button
-- delete the task with the red button
+- delete tasks with the red button
+- hide completed tasks
+- complete all tasks

 Below you can find what page looks like.
 Enjoy!